Ettore Panizza: Biography

-He also made guest appearances in Paris, Madrid, Chicago, Vienna, Berlin and other European capitals.
+He also made guest appearances in Chicago and European capitals such as Paris, Madrid, Vienna, and Berlin.

 He heard British soprano Eva Turner in 1924 as Madama Butterfly and recommended her to Toscanini, launching her impressive international career (as also did the young conductor Antonino Votto).

 Among the many premieres he conducted were Francesca da Rimini and Conchita by Riccardo Zandonai, Sly by Ermanno Wolf-Ferrari, and The Island God by Gian Carlo Menotti.
 He also conducted many local premieres in London, New York, and Milan such as Mussorgsky's Khovanshchina and Respighi's La campana sommersa.

 Panizza composed four operas; Il fidanzato del mare (1897), Medio Evo Latino (1900), Aurora (1908), his most successful work (the tenor aria "Alta en el cielo" in the second Spanish version became the patriotic song school children sing to the flag) and Bizancio (1939).

 He published his autobiography Medio Siglo de Vida Musical in 1952.

 Panizza died in Milan in 1967.